- 30 Aug 2022

 Automations allow you to perform an action whenever a record fires the trigger for that automation.
 When building an automation, the first step is to the choose the trigger that will start that automation.
-The "When a record matches conditions" trigger will trigger (or run) when a record matches the conditions you define within your trigger step.
+The "When a record matches conditions" trigger will run when a record matches the conditions you define in your particular configuration.

 Select the trigger